 Do you believe in the power of the universe and the signs it sends when you least expect it or when you most need it?

 I turned 28.
 This year I don’t only wish to be a year wiser but I also wish to be a year happier wherever the next chapter of my life takes me.

 The trajectory of my life during the first half of 2018 is honestly.. flat.
 Maybe there’s a little bit of curve somewhere in between but nothing momentous.
 It has been 8 months since I came home from a supposedly 3-month teaching upgrade to a 2-week “detour” in Vietnam.
 Eight friggin months that feels like a lifetime already haha.

 I’ve never celebrated my birthday en grande style.
 A simple chow and get together with family and friends are enough for me.
-To be honest, my celebration last year (followed by an unforgettable trip in Bali) is quite a tough act to follow.
+To be honest, my celebration last year (followed by an unforgettable trip to Bali) is quite a tough act to follow.
 This year, my day was spent with my family in Tagaytay to hear mass in one of my favorite chapels and to have lunch in a Spanish-inspired restaurant with a lake and volcano view.

 It was a downpour while the mass was ongoing.
 Last year, it was raining cats and dogs in the 5 days I spent in Bali.
-See, rain holds a very significant meaning for me because I always believe it’s a shower of blessings or a confetti from the sky.
+See, rain holds a very significant meaning for me because I always believe it’s a shower of blessings or confetti from the sky.
 I may have secretly prayed for rain that day to remind me of my “element” but what I did not expect was the subtle epiphany from the heavens during the homily.

 What was the sermon about?
 Healing.